fte-team/fteqw/README.md

 # What is FTEQW?

-FTEQW is the advanced, portable Quake engine.
+FTEQW is an advanced and portable Quake engine.
 It supports multiple games running on idTech, plus its own set of games that developers have created.

-Due to the vast amount of supported formats, features and innovations inside the engine and its very own QuakeC compiler (fteqcc), it's very much considered the swiss-army knife of Quake engines.
+Due to the vast amount of supported formats, features, and innovations inside the engine and its very own QuakeC compiler (FTEQCC), it's very much considered the swiss-army knife of Quake engines.

-Some highlights:
+### Highlights:

-- Single & multi-player support.
+- Single & multi-player support
-- Supports multiple games (see above)
+- Supports multiple games
 - Vast amount of map, model & image formats are supported
 - Advanced console, with descriptions & autocompletion
 - Plugin support, enabling use of FFMPEG, Bullet/ODE physics & more